NBC News: 2015–2018

 In February 2015, NBC suspended Brian Williams for six months for telling an inaccurate story about his experience in the 2003 invasion of Iraq.
 He was replaced by Lester Holt on an interim basis.
 In March 2015, amid the firing and declining ratings, Andrew Lack rejoined NBC News as a chairman for the division and MSNBC.
 On June 18, 2015, it was announced that Holt would become the permanent anchor of the Nightly News, and Williams would be moved to MSNBC as an anchor of breaking news and special reports beginning in August.
 At MSNBC, Lack would move to reduce its emphasis on opinion programming, and place a larger focus on hard news programs, as well as increased use of NBC News personalities such as Williams, Kate Snow, Thomas Roberts, and Chuck Todd (who premiered a daily spin-off of Meet the Press).

 MSNBC's ratings subsequently improved in the first quarter of 2016, with daytime viewership up by more than 100%.
 Today became the first-place morning news show, surpassing Good Morning America in total viewers as of March 31, 2016, following a six-month lead among 25–54-year-olds.

 NBC News was the first news team to possess the tape of Donald Trump recorded by the NBCUniversal-produced entertainment news show Access Hollywood, after a producer had made NBC News aware of it.
-The division nternally debated publishing it for three days, and then an unidentified source gave a copy of the tape to The Washington Post Reporter David Fahrenthold, who contacted NBC for comment, notified the Trump campaign that he had the video, obtained confirmation of its authenticity, and released a story and the tape itself, scooping NBC.
+The division internally debated publishing it for three days, and then an unidentified source gave a copy of the tape to The Washington Post Reporter David Fahrenthold, who contacted NBC for comment, notified the Trump campaign that he had the video, obtained confirmation of its authenticity, and released a story and the tape itself, scooping NBC.
 Alerted that the Post might release the story immediately, NBC News released its own story shortly after the Post story was published.

 In January 2017, NBC News hired former Fox News personality Megyn Kelly to a "triple role", which would include becoming a correspondent for major news events and election coverage, hosting a Sunday-night newsmagazine, as well as hosting a daytime talk show.
 The newsmagazine Sunday Night with Megyn Kelly premiered in June 2017, while the daytime talk show Megyn Kelly Today premiered in September 2017.
 In late-October 2018, Kelly attracted criticism for a segment on Megyn Kelly Today in which she defended the use of blackface in Halloween costumes; amid the controversy and poor ratings, NBC cancelled Megyn Kelly Today shortly afterward, and Kelly left NBC News in January 2019.